-Another pic from Bratislava, September 1992, where the Team was parked in the best PR spot - right in front of the airport terminal.
-The Team also displayed at Beauvechain, Belgium on the way back home.
+Above: That's me posing with the Red Arrows' Adjutant at Bratislava, capital of Slovakia, in September 1992, where the Team was parked in the best PR spot - right in front of the airport terminal.

 I learned over the weeks and months that complainants could usually be slotted into one of two main types.
 First, there were the one-off complainants who had been genuinely upset or frightened by some unusual air activity and, secondly, there were the regulars who complained frequently, usually about a particular type of activity.
 This latter type was much more likely to telephone and ask for the same officer each time.
 That type also knew what the answer was going to be but they felt they had to let the RAF know they had not gone away.
 The fact is that Community Relations Officers, even I, couldn't promise an instant fix for a complaint.
 At best we are only messengers; we don't control the activity being complained about.